marksto/polylith-integrant/readme.md

 the [Integrant](https://github.com/weavejester/integrant).
 It caters for both in-REPL development and production use cases.

+It also attempts to address some of the most frequently asked questions about system design in this particular setting, namely:

+- What goes where?
+What's in the `base`?
+What can/should be a component?
+- What should (not) go into the Integrant system?
+(IMHO, only stateful objects.)
+- How do Integrant components (keys) map to their Polylith counterparts, if any?
+- How to deal with configuration, application context and dependency injection?
+- How to ensure that everything is testable, both in isolation and as a system?

 ## Prerequisites

 The [`poly` tool](https://polylith.gitbook.io/poly) must be installed locally.

+### PostgreSQL

+There are two separate instances of Postgres used in this example application:

+1. The one that is used in the target environment, i.e. locally and elsewhere.
+   For [local exploration and development](#in-repl), make sure that you have launched a local PostgreSQL server (in your favourite way) and have created a database and, optionally, a user role for the app before starting the app system.

+2. An embedded PostgreSQL used for [testing](#testing).
+This one gets launched by the test Integrant system, which is therefore located in the `test` dir of the `app` base, in order to demonstrate an optional Integrant component.

+### Env Vars

 The following environment variables are used: